 The 60s were a mixed period for Wednesday, generally things went quite well as they had a series of top 8 finishes.
 In fact in the first six seasons from 1959/60 they finished in the top 8 each season.

 However off the field in 1964 the club became embroiled in a betting scandal in which three of its players – Peter Swan, David Layne and Tony Kay – were accused of matching fixing and betting against their own team and were sent to prison and banned from football for life.

 You can also get a 1978-81 home shirt (above).
-This shirt was worn as Wednesday spent the last two of five seasons in Division Three.
+This retro football shirt was worn as Wednesday spent the last two of five seasons in Division Three.

 They eventually finished third in the 1979-80 season to secure promotion to Division Two.
 The club’s renaissance was due largely to the appointment of Jack Charlton as manager in 1977.

-TOFFS have some top notch retro Sheffield Wednesday shirts here including a 1966 FA Cup Final shirt.
+TOFFS has some top-notch retro Sheffield Wednesday shirts here including a 1966 FA Cup Final shirt (above right).

 Sheffield Wednesday finished 17th in the League this season but before that their League record had been remarkably consistent as they finished 8th, 6th, 6th, 6th, 2nd and 5th in the preceding six seasons.

 The 1966 FA Cup Final was a heartbreaking affair for the Owls as they lead Everton 2-0 with 30 minutes to go only to lose 3-2 with Everton scoring in the 60th, 64th and 74th minute.